Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Introduction

 \section{Introduction}

-Bevel-tip steerable needles have the potential to provide minimally-invasive access to anatomical sites deep in the human body~\cite{Abolhassani2007_MEP,Reed2011_RAM,Webster2006_IJRR,Rox2020_IA}.
-These needles leverage asymmetric tip forces to curve around anatomical obstacles during needle insertion, enabling accurate targeting of clinically-relevant sites that are difficult or impossible to reach safely with traditional needles (see Fig.~\ref{fig:tissue-force-heatmap}).
-In order to increase the ability to reach many areas of the body in complex anatomy, the design trend has been to maximize the needle's curvature capability~\cite{vandeBerg2014_TMECH}.
-However with an increase in curvature, more force is exerted upon the surrounding tissue during needle deployment.
-With large tissue forces perpendicular to the needle come an increased risk of a shearing event in which the needle shaft cuts sideways through the surrounding tissue, causing severe damage~\cite{Rox2020_IA} (see Fig.~\ref{fig:shearing}).
-The force exerted by the needle on the surrounding tissue is a function of the puncture force at the needle's tip, the needle's shape through the tissue, and the friction between the needle's shaft and the surrounding tissue.
-In this work, we develop a force model describing the forces from the needle's shaft on surrounding tissue.
-This force model is integrated into a motion planning framework, and enables us to plan motions that reach clinically-relevant targets while minimizing the normal force exerted upon the tissue by the needle shaft during insertion (see Fig.~\ref{fig:tissue-force-heatmap}).
+Bevel-tip steerable needles have the potential to provide minimally invasive access to anatomical sites deep in the human body~\cite{Abolhassani2007_MEP,Reed2011_RAM,Webster2006_IJRR,Rox2020_IA}.
+These needles leverage asymmetric tip forces to curve around anatomical obstacles during needle insertion, enabling accurate targeting of clinically relevant sites that are difficult or impossible to reach safely with traditional needles.
+The design trend has been to maximize the needle's curvature capability to increase reachability to many areas of the body in complex anatomy~\cite{vandeBerg2014_TMECH,Yang2018_JMRR}.
+However, with an increase in curvature, the needle exerts more force on the surrounding tissue during deployment due to redirecting insertion forces~\cite{Reed2011_RAM}.
+With large tissue forces perpendicular to the needle (see Fig.~\ref{fig:three-path-force}) comes an increased potential of significant tissue damage, such as tissue compression or a shearing event~\cite{Reed2011_RAM}.
+A shearing event is where the needle shaft cuts sideways through the surrounding tissue, causing severe damage~\cite{Rox2020_IA} (see Fig.~\ref{fig:shearing}).

-Motion planning methods for steerable needles produce trajectories that avoid sensitive anatomical structures while targeting a desired location and considering some cost function~\cite{Patil2014_TRO,Kuntz2015_IROS,Fu2018_IROS,Pinzi2019_IJCARS} such as minimizing path length or maximizing clearance from obstacles.
-These cost functions are frequently intended to encourage planned motions that minimize some notion of tissue damage, by damaging less total tissue or steering far from the most sensitive anatomical structures.
-These cost functions however do not consider the force being applied by the needle shaft to the surrounding tissue, and as such do not explicitly consider the planned path's potential for shearing.
+Minimum path length and maximum clearance are the most commonly used cost functions in needle steering~\cite{Patil2014_TRO,Kuntz2015_IROS,Fu2018_IROS,Pinzi2019_IJCARS}.
+In the context of needle steering, these cost functions are mainly intended to encourage planned motions that minimize some notion of tissue damage by piercing through less total tissue (path-length cost) or steering far from highly sensitive anatomical structures (obstacle-clearance cost).

-Instead, this work models the forces exerted on the tissue by the needle shaft as it is inserted with a constant piercing force at the tip.
-Using this force model, our method generates motion plans that minimize the forces exerted on the tissue while still reaching the target, thus significantly reducing the possibility of shearing during insertion.